-The energy sector contributes close to 80% towards total emissions of which 50% are from electricity generation and liquid fuel production.
-Our vast coal deposits cannot be sterilized simply because we have not explored technological innovations that could be deployed to use this resource in an environmentally sensitive manner.
+The energy sector alone, contributes close to 80% towards total emissions of which 50% are from electricity generation and liquid fuel production alone.
 The timing of the transition to a low carbon economy must be in a manner that is socially just and sensitive to the potential impacts on jobs and local economies.
 It is in this context that engagements at global forums such as the G20 refer to "Energy Transitions" and not "Energy Transition" as a recognition that countries are different and their energy transition paths will also be different due to varying local conditions.

-Carbon capture and storage, underground coal gasification, and other clean coal technologies are critical considerations that will enable us to continue using our coal resources in an environmentally responsible manner.
+Carbon capture and storage, underground coal gasification, and other clean coal technologies are critical considerations that will enable us to continue using our coal resources in an environmentally responsible way into the future.